aquad789/HW-AWS-KMeans-PCA--Sagemaker/README.md

 # HW-AWS-KMeans-PCA--Sagemaker

-ADNAN QUADERI - Choice:  OPTION 2
+ADNAN QUADERI - Choice:  OPTION 2  - crypto_clustering.ipynb

 # Unit 13 Homework Assignment - The Power of the Cloud and Unsupervised Learning